Paediatric Looking Forward Days for Young People Living with Long-Term Health Conditions

 · 89% of the participants noted that the artistic experience helped them find answers about HIV and felt that participating in Looking Forward Day made them feel more comfortable about talking to their doctor or nurse about their condition.

-· 66% of the participants felt more positive about their future with HIV.
+· 66% of the participants felt more positive about their future.

 · 100% of the participants would like to come to attend a future Looking Forward Day

-· Before the Looking Forward Day many young patients had never met another person (outside their family) with HIV.
+· Before the Looking Forward Day many young patients had never met another person (outside their family) with long term health condition.

 “Having that information made me feel that I can deal better with having HIV”– a participant says.

 ArtSocial Foundation understands the significance of art activities for vulnerable and isolated young people.
-In the next 12 months the foundation has committed to fund three more Looking Forward Days for young patients with HIV and to extend the project to a new group of patients with sickle cell disease.
+In the next 12 months the foundation has committed to fund three more Looking Forward Days and to extend the project to a new group of patients with sickle cell disease.